mrcepid-rap/mrcepid-bcfsplitter/Readme.md

 This applet has three major steps:

 1. Generate a list of all variants by chromosome/coordinate in a single vcf file
+   2. If required & requested, filter out sites with excessive alternate alleles
+2. Normalise and left correct VCFs, while removing sites with excessive alternate alleles if requested
-2. Split this list into smaller chunks (~5000 variants each)
+3. Split this list into smaller chunks, by default (see `chunk_size` parameter) ~5000 variants each
-3. Extract variants for each of these chunks into a separate file.
+4. Extract variants for each of these chunks into a separate file.

-In brief, each vcf file is split into roughly 5000-line chunks.
-However, a split bcf file can have no fewer than 2500 sites and no more than 7500 sites.
-In practice, this results in most original vcf.gz files being split into between 4-5 smaller .bcfs.
+In brief, each vcf file is split into roughly 5000-line chunks by default.
+However, a split bcf file cannot have
+< `chunk_size` / 2 sites or > `chunk_size` + (`chunk_size` / 2) sites.
+In practice, and for WES data, this results in
+most original vcf.gz files being split into between 4-5 smaller .bcfs.

 **BIG Note** There is a fix implemented in this pipeline that solves a previous bug that would duplicate a site if both of the following were true: